 If you’re like most of the world, it’s carrots and potatoes.
 Here are a few others to explore:

 Beets contain an abundance of antioxidants and are highly detoxifying.
 Remember to wear disposable gloves when preparing them though because they can stain!

 Burdock is considered a powerful blood purifier.
 This long, thin vegetable is a staple in Asian and health food stores.

-Celeriac, also known as celery root, is rich in fiber and has a respectable amount of antioxidants.
+Celeriac, also known as celery root, is rich in fibre and has a respectable amount of antioxidants.
 This root makes a great mash as an alternative to potato.

-Jicama is crunchy and refreshing and contains a generous amount of vitamin C. It’s a favorite in its native Mexico and South America.
+Jicama is crunchy and refreshing and contains a generous amount of vitamin C. It’s a favourite in its native Mexico and South America.

 Onions are rich in antioxidants and other phytonutrients, making them prized for their ability to strengthen the immune system.
-They also add a wonderful sweetness to recipes, especially when caramalised!
+They also add a wonderful sweetness to recipes, especially when caramelised!